SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 - When a script is launched, from now on, only the parameters/dummies with missing values will be shown.
 Automatically filled in values will no longer be shown.
 - When script input is filled in with feed data, users will no longer be asked to change that input manually.
 - Script input (parameters/dummies) linked to a feed is now filled in at the moment a script action is triggered.
 Subsequent changes in the feed will have no effect.
-- In the DataMiner Application Framework, the option to mark specific script parameters and dummies as required has been removed.
+- In the DataMiner Low-Code Apps, the option to mark specific script parameters and dummies as required has been removed.
 - When, in the Dashboards app, users mark a script parameter as required, they no longer need to fill in a value.
 - From now on, a page load event will only trigger after the application page has been fully initialized.
 This will ensure that, when launching script actions with input linked to feeds, those feeds have been initialized.